PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late Dequantize/Concat/Quantize, unary-passthrough, and unary-fan-out sequence.
-The three diagnostic events construct one graph index instead of up to three.
-The scope starts after the raw Dequantize/HardSigmoid/Quantize bridge rewrite and ends before the raw swish rewrite.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the terminal singleton-MaxPool/consecutive-Reshape pair.
+The three diagnostic events construct one graph index instead of up to two.
+The scope starts after the conditional elementwise-roundtrip rewrite and ends before the conditional Conv/Pool-output rewrite.
 The lowerer's registered-runner call characterization remains 139 because this is one production occurrence;
 runtime index construction is the optimized dimension.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous